 MSU Extension Head Start

-The new MSU Extension Service Head Start Program, offered in Harrison County, is designed to help children and their parents make an easier transition from daycare and preschool to kindergarten.
-The program will combine local partnerships with research-based education methods to serve children at this most critical stage of life.
+The MSU Extension Service Head Start program, offered in Harrison County, is designed to help children and their parents make an easier transition from daycare and preschool to kindergarten.
+The program combines local partnerships with research-based education methods to serve children at this most critical stage of life.

-Head Start centers to be served are Gilbert Mason, East Biloxi, and Gaston Point.
-Linda Lyons will be used as an Early Head Start center.
-Partnerships have been established with local school districts—Gulfport School District and Biloxi Public School District—as well as Moore Community House and Shine Early Learning.
-Moore Community House currently houses Early Head Start, including Linda Lyons, while Shine Early Learning will provide program support.
+Our Head Start centers proudly serve the communities of Gilbert Mason, East Biloxi, and Gaston Point, with Linda Lyons being our Early Head Start center.
+Our commitment to providing quality early-childhood education extends through our partnerships with local school districts, including Gulfport School District and Biloxi Public School District.
+In collaboration with Moore Community House and Shine Early Learning, we are able to offer comprehensive support and services.
+Moore Community House houses our Early Head Start program, including the Linda Lyons Center, while Shine Early Learning plays a vital role in providing valuable program support.

 While serving the children of Harrison County, MSU Extension will be working to build a successful model that can be shared and replicated statewide.

 Hours of operation: 7:45 a.m. to 2 p.m.